 $ n98-magerun2.phar generation:flush Removed Atwix folder Removed Symfony folder Removed Composer folder Removed Magento folder

-As you remember, there is an ability to generate a new empty module in n98-magerun.
-The new n98-magerun2 also has the same command with the same options.
+As you might remember, developers can generate a new empty module in n98-magerun.
+The new n98-magerun2 has the same command with the same options.
 It will create and register new empty Magento 2 module and generate all required config files which you can specify if you want.

 Now, we will create a module using n98-magerun2: